-3/3 This is the third and last installment of utilizing digital learning and analytics for a successful sustainability transformation.
+3/3 This is the third and last installment of utilising digital learning and analytics for a successful sustainability transformation, focusing on how digital learning and analytics can ensure a successful implementation.

 We have shared some ideas here on how digital learning and analytics can help overcome resistance and create awareness and ownership during sustainability change projects.
 This article focuses on why sustainability is no longer a business case that needs to be made and how digital learning and analytics can ensure a successful implementation.

-On the flip side it’s true that the same system has also produced major societal imbalances, and at this point in time, with the current nature of globalization, in terms of the speed, extensiveness, and impacts on the earth system, the system in place is unsustainable.
+On the flip side, it is true that the same system has also produced major societal imbalances, and at this point in time, with the current nature of globalisation, in terms of the speed, extensiveness, and impacts on the earth system, the system in place is unsustainable.

 Sustainability has been a growing term used for promoting international cooperation in finding solutions to issues that pose a threat to the global economy.
 Businesses should turn to the new global sustainability agenda.
 This is arguably the best stand against current societal and environmental threats and challenges and presents extraordinary opportunities to make a positive global impact.

-Sustainability is no longer a business case to be made; it’s a smarter way of doing business that is proven by research and business cases to benefit companies in numerous ways.
+Sustainability is no longer a business case to be made; it is a smarter way of doing business that is proven by research and business cases to benefit companies in numerous ways.

 Investing in sustainability is not only a risk management tool; it can also drive innovation.